• Skip to primary navigation

 Honey, hot sauce and butter in a pot.

-Prepare the honey-buffalo sauce.
-In a small pot over medium-low heat, bring Frank’s hot sauce, honey, and butter to a boil, stirring constantly to avoid burning.
+While the wings bake, make the sauce.
+In a small pot over medium-low heat, bring Frank’s, honey, and butter to a boil, stirring constantly so it doesn’t burn.

 Sauce in a pot being stirred with a wooden spatula.